 The documents in the toolkit provide an overview of the funding opportunities for the development of state health care exchanges and eligibility systems under the Affordable Care Act: What’s in the Affordable Care Act?; Short List of Opportunities; and Five Reasons to Integrate Human Services into Health Care Reform Now.

 America Forward As a member organization of the America Forward Coalition, Single Stop is committed to fostering innovation, achieving measurable results, and using those results to affect national, systemic change.
-Coalition work based on these principals played a pivotal role in the development of the Social Innovation Fund, through which Single Stop has expanded its impact.
+Coalition work based on these principles played a pivotal role in the development of the Social Innovation Fund, through which Single Stop has expanded its impact.

 Healthcare for All New York (HCFANY) Single Stop is a member organization of HCFANY because we share its mission to have affordable, comprehensive, high quality health care accessible to all people.